eddieantonio/oh-my-zsh-fluttershutter-theme/README.md

 # Install

-With oh-my-zsh setup, do the following:
+With oh-my-zsh installed, do the following:

     ln ./fluttershutter.zsh-theme $ZSH/themes/fluttershutter.zsh-theme

-The have the following in your `~/.zshrc`:
+Then have the following in your `~/.zshrc`:

     ZSH_THEME="fluttershutter"